Historical Apoplexy · State Legislative Adaptations · Louisiana

 (2) The Legislature finds that:

-and gas revenue — severance taxes, royalties, and extraction-
+gas revenue, severance taxes, royalties, and extraction-

 related economic activity.
 When oil prices decline, Louisiana's